CodecoolGlobal/test-the-riddles-3-java-bothbartos/README.md

 Once you have the docker CLI installed, running the project will only take one command.

 1. Install docker
+2. Clone [this][reptile-riddles-url] repository.
-2. Navigate to the project root
+4. Navigate to the project root
-3. Run the project:
+5. Run the project:
 ```shell
 $ docker compose up
 ```